 If you do not pay your bills on time, the creditor can sue you in small claims court or civil court.
 The creditor is the person or company you owe the money to.
 Most cases under $7,000 are held in small claims court.

 If the creditor or debt collector does not follow the law while trying to get your payments or when filing the lawsuit against you, you may not have to pay the whole amount.
 You also may not have to pay anything if your income is "protected."
 You may be able to get help with your case.

-If a creditor takes you to court the creditor must “serve notice.”
-He must hire a sheriff or constable to deliver a summons and complaint to you.
+If a creditor takes you to civil court, they must “serve notice.”
+This means the creditor must hire a sheriff, constable, or someone authorized by the law to deliver 2 documents to you:

-The complaint explains who is taking you to court and why.
+The complaint explains what creditor is taking you to court and why.

-The summons tells you when and where you need to go for a hearing or when to answer the complaint.
+The summons tells you when and where you need to go for a hearing or file your “Answer” to the complaint.

 For civil court, you must file an Answer within 20 days of receiving the summons.
 An Answer is your chance to explain your side of the story.
 If you do not answer, you could lose your case.
 See the fact sheet “How to File An Answer” for more information and an Answer template.

 If a creditor takes you to small claims court, they must file a “Statement of Small Claim and Notice of Trial” form.
 The court sends you a copy of this form in the mail.
 The form lists the name of the creditor, the day and time you must show up to court, and the amount of money you are being sued for.

 For small claims court, filing an Answer is optional—but you must show up at court on your trial date.
 If you don’t, they enter a default judgment against you.
 This means you automatically lose the case because you did not show up.